cibele-as/cibele-as.github.io/_posts/2020-05-29-terraform-for-foreach.md

 ---
 title: Terraform version 0.12 from count to foreach.
-tags: [aws, terraform, foreach]
+tags: [aws, terraform, foreach, count]
 style: fill
-color: primary
+color: light
 description: Terraform users from version 0.11 may have dynamically created some resources using the count statement, very handy to apply DRY principle and scale resources by simply increment an element in a list or number.
 ---

 Terraform users from version **0.11** may have dynamically created some resources using the `count` statement, very handy to apply [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle and scale resources by simply increment an element in a list or number.

+However, one of the problems we face using `count` is related to {% include elements/highlight.html text="ordering." %} Count maintains an array of numeric index (list) to perform it's operations.
+If there is a change in the order of the list, terraform will re-create the list again, we will get into that later.

 Let's walk through a scenario to understand it better.

-Let's suppose we want to create a list of users in AWS which represents our team members, for the sake of simplicity, the team is composed of 3 developers.
+We want to create a list of users in AWS which represents our team members, for the sake of simplicity, the team is composed of 3 developers.
 Thus, we probably would start with that:

 ``` hcl
 resource "aws_iam_user" "joao" {